CodeDead/codedead.com/src/markdown/blog/2021/03/23/egld-price-calculator.md

 ---
 ## Information

 We've added a new tool to our website.
-This time, a cryptocurrency price calculator, specifically made for [Elrond (EGLD)](https://elrond.com).
+This time, a cryptocurrency price calculator, specifically made for [MultiversX (EGLD)](https://multiversx.com).
 With this tool, you can retrieve the current simple price for the EGLD currency, using data retrieved from [CoinGecko](https://coingecko.com).

 ## EGLD Price Calculator